bbulkow/FastLED-idf/README.md

 This port of FastLED 3.3 runs under the 4.x ESP-IDF development environment.
 Enjoy.

 Updates: Aug, Sept 2020:
+- I2S hardware working and now default.
 - RMT interface well tested.
 - WS2812FX library ported and working.
-- I2S hardware working ( see below )

 There are some new tunables, and if you're also fighting glitches, you need to read `components/FastLED-idf/ESP-IDF.md`.